efabless/mpw_precheck/README.md

 - Before you run the precheck tool, make sure you go through https://opensource.google/docs/releasing/preparing/ and cover the requirements.

-- Make sure you have the top level GDS-II under a directory called `gds/`, this directory should be compressed and the script will use your Makefile to uncompress it.
+- Make sure you have the top level GDS-II under a directory called `gds/`; thus containing `gds/caravel.gds`, this directory should be compressed and the script will use your Makefile to uncompress it.

 ## What Does the Script Do?